December 11, 2024 | Mark Paradies

 All improvement programs need a state-of-the-art root cause analysis system.
 Improvement programs use root cause analysis both reactively to solve problems and proactively (audits/assessments/observations) to prevent problems from becoming incidents.

 TapRooT® Root Cause Analysis is the state-of-the-art in root cause analysis.
-TapRooT® is continuously improved.
-If you learned TapRooT® years (or decades) ago, you’re behind the times!
+TapRooT® RCA is continuously improved.
+If you learned TapRooT® Root Cause Analysis years (or decades) ago, you’re behind the times!
 Catch up!

-What should you do to make sure you are up-to-date?
+What should you do to stay up-to-date?
 First, make sure you have the most recent TapRooT® Books.
-Get the whole 10 volume set HERE.
+The whole 10-volume set is available HERE.

 10 book set - continuous improvement